 Review the disk set up and when done, press the Finish button.

-Confirm the changes to be written to the disk.
+Then confirm the changes to be written to the disk.
 If you’d like to make some more changes, you can go back using the Back button.

-Now set a password for the system management account (root).
+Then set a password for the system management account (root).

 Select a network interface to configure.